 We have released a new version of the UKESF Sixth Formers Arduino library (v2.0.2) which will now work with both old and new Grove kits and their temperature and humidity sensors.
 Instructions on finding out which sensor model you have are included in the Guide on p.
 11. Please download the new version of the library from the Library Manager by opening the Arduino software and navigating to Tools à Library Manager à and search for “ukesf”

-Many thanks to the Scotland 5G Centre for their support to launch this initiative in 2021.
+Many thanks to the Scotland 5G Centre for their support in launching this initiative in 2021.
+Also thanks to Imagination (2022) and onsemi (2023) for funding the programme.